maykinmedia/charts/charts/referentielijsten/README.md

 ```

 The yaml data needed to configure the application should be provided in the value `configuration.data`.
 To see
-how to configure, see the Open Forms [documetation](https://referentielijsten-api.readthedocs.io/en/latest/installation/setup_configuration.html).
+how to configure, see the Referentielijsten [documetation](https://referentielijsten-api.readthedocs.io/en/latest/installation/setup_configuration.html).

 ### Sentry